Chattooga County Courthouse: History and Development

 On July 30, 1908, the Board of Roads and Revenue initiated a bond referendum scheduled for December 1908, with the purpose of voting on a $55,000 bond issue to finance the construction of a new courthouse.
 The bond issue was approved, and the Board began planning for the new courthouse's construction.
 After seeing the recently constructed courthouse in Baxley, Georgia, in Appling County, the Board decided to adopt identical plans for Chattooga County.
 The court validated the $50,000 bond issue, and the bonds were sold to the Robinson-Humphrey Company of Atlanta in January 1909.
 Construction of the new courthouse commenced under the supervision of R.L.
 Rolland.

-The present courthouse was constructed in the Neoclassical Revival Style, and it was designed by the Bryan Architectural Firm.
-The construction of this impressive $60,000 edifice was undertaken by the Falls City Construction Company from Louisville, Kentucky, with F.L.
-McGinnis serving as the project superintendent.
+The present courthouse features a Neoclassical Revival Style design by the Bryan Architectural Firm.
+The construction of this notable $60,000 edifice by the Falls City Construction Company from Louisville, Kentucky, under project superintendent F.L.
+McGinnis.
 One of the notable and distinctive features of the Courthouse is its stained glass window, which showcases the Great Seal of Georgia.
-Interestingly, this window garnered more renown for the courtroom than some of the typically "sensational" trials that typically attract fleeting attention.
+Remarkably, this window has outlasted the memory of local trials.

 The courthouse's dedication was commemorated with the laying of the cornerstone at this grand new establishment, organized by the county's Masons on July 15, 1909.
 Among the items placed within the cornerstone were the History of Summerville Lodge No. 109 F & A. M., a copy of the July edition of The Summerville News, a historical account of the bond election related to the courthouse bonds, various Masonic documents, and several business cards from local businessmen.